c-hartmann/print-it/README.md

 * Images
 * Markdown texts (as this README)
 * Office Formats (templates not included)
-* Directory Listings
+* Directory Listings (disable via Context Menu Configuration)

 Probably this does not even cover all known source file types in KDE developement.

-To avoid unexspected results this extension allows the allows printing of explicitly white listed file types.
+To avoid unexspected results this extension allows the printing of explicitly white listed file types.

 There is mimetypes.in file in the source, that might give you a glimpse of supported file types.
-Fell free to contact, if something is missing.
+Feel free to contact, if something is missing.

 ## Start Using it